zhenfeizhang/falcon.rs/README.md

 Falcon signature and its ZKP extensions
 ------
+Falcon signature is a lattice based signature, and a winner of [NIST PQC competition](https://csrc.nist.gov/Projects/post-quantum-cryptography/selected-algorithms-2022).

 This repo consists of the following components:
 - falcon-rust: a rust wrapper of falcon signature scheme